swampbear/HandyRecipes/README.md

 ## Usage

-- **Browse Recipes**: When the app starts, it displays a home screen, with a nav bar that can be used to reach recepies, settings and about
+- **Browse Recipes**: When the app starts, it displays all available recipes.
+Each recipe is listed as a button, allowing users to click and view more details.
 - **View Recipe Details**: Click on a recipe to see detailed components, ingredients, and steps to make the dish.
-- **Hand Gesture Navigation**: Use hand gestures to move trough recipes steps, providing a touch-free navigation experience.
+- **Hand Gesture Navigation**: Use hand gestures to scroll through recipe pages, providing a touch-free navigation experience.
+- **Go Back**: After viewing a recipe, use the "Go Back" button to return to the main recipe list.

 ## License